jeremiah-c-leary/hdl-component-manager/docs/source/theory_of_operation/publishing.rst

 5.  svn copy the local component directory to the published directory under the correct version

-HCM will perform steps 2 through 5.
+HCM will validate step 1 has been completed before performing steps 2 through 5.

+..
+NOTE:: The hcm.json file has either been created or modified.
+   HCM does not commit the file to the local component directory.